airlacodes/APIKit/README.md

 - Supports JWT Bearer authentication (specify if an Endpoint requires authentication, inject refresh token path and token will automatically persist and refresh)
 - Request interceptor to add your own headers to any request
 - 0 dependencies / extension framework (built on URLSession)
+- Flexible (decode error responses with your own models and enrich requests with custom headers)

 ## Example call